-Revista Ciencias Marinas y Costeras, REVMAR, requires that all the actors involved in the editorial process of the articles, whether they are staff of the editorial team, review or authorship, follow international ethical standards in the publication of the articles.
-It also uses Turnitin software or Google services for plagiarism detection.
+The Journal Ciencias Marinas y Costeras, REVMAR, requires that all the actors involved in the editorial process of the articles, whether they are staff of the editorial team, review or authorship, follow international ethical standards in the publication of the articles.

 Some of the responsibilities of the participants are: